amdadul1994/selise-assessment/README.md

 # Assessment
 ### To run the projects you need input your docker username and password as secrets
+### All my manifest file are located at k8s folder and Github CI/CD main.yml file located at .github/workflows

 ### Also need to input your Azure credentials as secrets
 ### Create a Virtual Network and Subnet for AKS  using AZ CLI
 ```